vl20220303/catan-simulator-public/README.md

 # About
-This is a online, multiplayer version of Catan created by us for our CS final (2025).
+This is a online, multiplayer remake of the popular board game Catan created by us for our CS final (2025).
 # Before you start
 ## Security Concerns
 Hosting the multiplayer function of this game requires you to open your web server to users on your network. <br>